Written by: Brach Eichler Injury Lawyers

 - Demolition accidents

 But what are the underlying causes of these and other construction accidents?
-Employer negligence is often a factor, creating chaotic worksite were accidents are more likely to occur.
+Employer negligence is often a factor, creating chaotic worksites where accidents are more likely to occur.
 Employers looking to cut costs often hurry projects, hiring untrained workers, requiring long hours, and ignoring safety protocols for workers operating at heights on scaffolds and ladders.

 Serious injuries from construction site accidents

-The result of a catastrophic injury can be prolonged or permanent disability or death.
-Workers’ compensation pays for medical bills, but only replaces 70 percent of wages and pays nothing for the victim’s pain and suffering.
-The only way to recover full personal injury damages is through a negligence lawsuit.
+A catastrophic injury can result in prolonged or permanent disability or death.
+Workers’ compensation pays for medical bills but only replaces 70 percent of wages and pays nothing for the victim’s pain and suffering.
+A negligence lawsuit is the only way to recover full personal injury damages.
 But, most of the time, New Jersey’s workers’ compensation law prevents a worker from suing.

 Determined legal action against all responsible parties